Good Morning Traders,

 Just so you understand, Market Correlation is Market Direction.
 It attempts to determine the market direction for that day and it does so by using a unique set of tools.
 In fact TradersLog published an article on this subject that can be viewed at: http://www.traderslog.com/market-correlation-is-market-direction/

-As readers are probably aware I don’t trade equities.
-While we’re on this discussion, let’s define what is meant by a good earnings report.
-A company must exceed their prior quarter’s earnings per share and must provide excellent forward guidance.
-Any falloff between earning per share or forward guidance will not bode well for the company’s shares.
-This is one of the reasons I don’t trade equities but prefer futures.
-There is no earnings reports with futures and we don’t have to be concerned about lawsuits, scandals, malfeasance, etc. Anytime the market isn’t correlated it’s giving you a clue that something isn’t right and you should proceed with caution.
-Today our bias is to the downside.
+As readers are probably aware I dont trade equities.
+While were on this discussion, lets define what is meant by a good earnings report.
+A company must exceed their prior quarters earnings per share and must provide excellent forward guidance.
+Any falloff between earning per share or forward guidance will not bode well for the companys shares.
+This is one of the reasons I dont trade equities but prefer futures.
+There is no earnings reports with futures and we dont have to be concerned about lawsuits, scandals, malfeasance, etc. Anytime the market isnt correlated its giving you a clue that something isnt right and you should proceed with caution.
+Today our bias is to the Upside.
 Could this change?
 Of course.
 In a volatile market anything can happen.
-We’ll have to monitor and see.
+Well have to monitor and see.

-As I write this the crude markets are Higher and the futures are trading Lower.
+As I write this the crude markets are Lower and the futures are trading Higher.
 This is normal.
 Crude and the markets are now reverse correlated such that when the markets are rising, crude drops and vice-versa.
-Yesterday February Crude dropped to a low of $50.75 a barrel.
-It would appear at the present time that crude has support at $50.32 a barrel and resistance at $53.50.
+Yesterday February Crude dropped to a low of $63.79 a barrel.
+It would appear at the present time that crude has support at $63.00 a barrel and resistance at $65.00.
 This could change.
-We’ll have to monitor and see.
+Well have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.
 Please note that the front month for crude is now February.
-Last month and after two years OPEC finally decided to cut production but the price crude is still tame (as of this writing).
-What they haven’t figured out yet is that the more countries like Canada and the US produce their own crude (by whatever means) the more crude prices will fall.
-The move by OPEC to cut production in an attempt to pump up prices is liken to “too little, too late” as the world doesn’t need their oil as much as they used to.
-Power equipment that used to need oil (Grass Trimmers, Lawn Mowers, Autos) now run on battery power and Canada and the United States are producing more of their own crude.
+Last month OPEC met once again to cut production but the price of crude is starting to climb.
+Whereas prior to the production cuts the ceiling was in the 50 dollar range, it is now in the 60 plus dollar range.
+The question is if whether this is temporary or something more permanent.
 As an update to this the non-OPEC countries have come to an agreement to unilaterally cut production across the board and this has served to temporarily raise crude prices.
-We’ll have to see if and how long this lasts…
+Well have to see if and how long this lasts

-If trading crude today consider doing so after 10 AM EST when the inventory numbers are released and the markets gives us better direction.
+If trading crude today consider doing so after 10 AM EST when the markets gives us better direction.